josuebusta/counseling-chatbot/README.md

 - To run backend:
-    - cd FastAPI, uvicorn main:app --reloadhi
+    - cd FastAPI, uvicorn main:app --reload
     - backend changes will be reflected immediately

 - To run frontend: